autoplot/documentation/javadoc/org/das2/qds/SubsetDataSet.md

+# org.das2.qds.SubsetDataSet

-# org.das2.qds.SubsetDataSetExtracts a subset of the source dataset by using a rank 1 subset of indeces on each index.
+Extracts a subset of the source dataset by using a rank 1 subset of indeces on each index.

-SubsetDataSet( QDataSet source ) create a subSetDataSet for the source, which is read for applyIndex calls which reduce each index.
+# SubsetDataSet( QDataSet source )
+create a subSetDataSet for the source, which is read for applyIndex calls which reduce each index.